• Skip to primary navigation

 Jump to Recipe

-This German beef dumpling soup or Rindfleischsuppe with egg custard must be the first traditional German food I had when coming to Germany; it is my mother-in-law's signature dish.
+This German beef and dumpling soup, or Rindfleischsuppe with egg custard, must have been the first traditional German food I had when I came to Germany; it is my mother-in-law's signature dish.
+Here is another one of her soups, German Lentil Soup.

 It is something we mostly have during the colder times of the year; those are the times when you don't mind a pot of bone broth simmering for hours and hours in the kitchen and when you feel like taking more time to prepare such extra things like bone marrow dumplings and egg custard squares.

-And if you would like a vegetarian soup, try the Vegetarian Dumpling Soup (with Vegetables).
+If you want a vegetarian soup, try the Vegetarian Dumpling Soup (with Vegetables).

 • Recipe ingredients